MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 The distance obviously depends on the size of the QR code, and also what version it is.
 For more information, see [distance and angular position from the QR code](#distance-and-angular-position-from-the-qr-code).

-* On HoloLens 2, for a version 1 QR code varying from 5 cm sides to 25-cm sides, the minimum detection distance ranges from 0.25 meters to 0.5 meters.
+* On HoloLens 2, for a version 1 QR code varying from 5-cm sides to 25-cm sides, the minimum detection distance ranges from 0.25 meter to 0.5 meter.
 The furthest these can be detected from goes from about 0.5 m for the smallest code to 2 meters for the bigger.
 * On Windows Mixed Reality, these distances for the sizes are halved.
 * For any codes bigger, extrapolate - the detection distance for size increases linearly.
 For any code smaller, detection simply will not occur - 4-5 cm is the smallest we can detect.